 California has a history of fighting gang violence with tough sentencing laws for close to 30 years.
 While this goal is laudable, the tough stance the State has on gang violence has led police to associate individuals with these organizations simply based on where they live.
 Being accused of association with a gang can have dire consequences, and a criminal defense attorney should be contacted as soon as possible to ensure one’s legal rights are protected.
 In order for a prosecutor to charge a person with a gang-related crime, the group with whom the person is allegedly connected must fit within the state’s definition of a gang.
 Specifically, a group can be considered a gang if it has three or more members that use a common name or identifying mark, and engage in criminal activity.
-Examples of gangs that fall under these laws include: MS-13, the Bloods and the Crips.
+Examples of gangs that fall under these laws include MS-13, the Bloods, and the Crips.
 The mayor of Berkeley wants law enforcement to add Antifa to that list, a group of violent left-wing extremists that disrupted a peaceful demonstration recently held in the city by Trump supporters.
-California has two laws that are commonly used to penalize gang activity under what is known as the STEP Act (California Street Terrorism Enforcement and Prevention Act): participation in a gang and a sentencing enhancement provision for crimes connected to gang.
+California has two laws that are commonly used to penalize gang activity under what is known as the STEP Act (California Street Terrorism Enforcement and Prevention Act): participation in a gang and a sentencing enhancement provision for crimes connected to the gang.
 A discussion of what the prosecutor must prove in order to convict or enhance a sentence related to gang activity will follow below.

 Participation in a Gang